tomtomjohansson/tomtom/tomtom/README.md

 1.2 Folders in Webroot
 cache - Cache for files from img.php.

-css - contains files with basic designs for html elements.
+csss- contains files with basic designs for html elements.
 Seperated into the main style.css, table.css, gallery.css and source.css.

 img - For images.
 Subdirectory gallery works with img.php.